The secret of successful green roof construction lies in understanding what plants need. This article explains more.

 - Where the sun falls at any time of day

 Weights and loadings for Green Roofs

-Plants need a growing medium in order to survive.
+Plants need a growing medium in order to survive and so you must consider how much a green roof weighs before starting to build it.
 The growing medium is heavy – especially when it’s wet.
 How many substrates can your roof support?
 Bearing in mind that you also need to factor in live loading.
 Ie snow or someone walking on the roof to maintain it.